 Laminate flooring transitions ensure smooth-running, thick surfaces while drastically reducing emitted noise.
 Depending upon your laminate floor’s type, transitions will be needed for doorways, entryways, hallways and other areas.
 Primarily, when installing laminate floor through a threshold, treat such areas as objects, and lay your new flooring beneath the area’s doorjambs.
 This increases flat laying and consistency in relatively narrow areas.
 Additionally, installing a T-strip will further reduce noise, sloping pressure away from the mid area.
 T-strips are widely available, and they’re an excellent transition material.
 Containing thickness similar to carpeting, they’re incredibly effective for consistent protection and sound reduction.
 In fact, many consider T-strip a vital laminate floor component.

 When installing your floor, remember to be consistent.
 Regardless of your chosen additions, maintaining relative uniformity greatly reduces a laminate floor’s gaps and noise-inducing areas.
 When installing pads and creating gaps, utilizing consistent installation methods ensure noise reduction.
-If you have any questions, contact one of our in-store partners for information relevant to laminate floor installation, and their insight can be helpful for many jobs.
+If you have any questions, contact one of our in-store partners for information relevant to laminate floor installation.
 Soon, your laminate floor will be ready—and its reduced noise will perfectly complement your household.

 About The Author